cityofaustin/Residential-Permitting/_projects/shed.md

 * Have a Heating, Ventilation, and Air Conditioning unit (HVAC),
 * Or be built in a floodplain.

-{% include glossary-aside.html term="floodplain" %}

 > ###### How do I find out if I'm in a floodplain?
 >
-> Using your address, check if your property is in a floodplain at [austintexas.gov/floodpro/](austintexas.gov/floodpro/).
+> Using your address, check if your property is in a floodplain at [austintexas.gov/floodpro/](austintexas.gov/floodpro/).>
 >
+> If your Flood Zone says “Flood Zone: X,” then you DO NOT live in a floodplain.
 >
-> If your Flood Zone says “Flood Zone: X,” then you DO NOT live in a floodplain.
+> {% include glossary-definition.html term="floodplain" %}

 #### Electric permits